Bruno Bernard: Career in Hollywood

 Unable to get a job as a director, Bernard returned to his interest in photography.
 In 1938 he set up a darkroom in the basement of his Los Angeles apartment.
 Inspired by his background in psychology, what he learned about directing, and collaboration with Alberto Vargas, Bernard developed a unique portrait style that he called the "posed candid"; a style that evolved into what is now known as "pin-up" photography.
 Bernard preferred a moderate use of artificial light.
 He preferred natural light like the sun at the beach and sometimes added a flash to his light concept.
 He never had any formal training in photography and credited his success to "two good teachers, trial and error".

 By 1940, Bernard's basement darkroom had become his first studio.
 He started out taking photos of the wives and children of the directors and producers he had come to know through his apprenticeship.
 As he began making money, he opened a proper studio at 9055 Sunset Blvd.
 As word spread, he soon came to the attention of agents and other Hollywood professionals who sent actresses his way for photo shoots.
 He became known as "Bernard of Hollywood".
 Bernard is credited with first photographing Marilyn Monroe at the Racquet Club in Palm Springs, California, in 1947, when she was still Norma Jeane.
 She is said to have told Bernard, "Remember, Bernie, you started it all".

 In the early 1950s, Bernard fought obscenity charges that ended with a case in the U. S. Supreme Court.
 He submitted as part of his defense a letter from then-General Dwight D. Eisenhower, who was a fan of Bernard's pinup photography.
 The letter thanks Bernard for the morale-building effect of his pinups during World War II.
 Bernard's daughter Susan Bernard has made the case that the pinup style popularized by Bernard and his friend Vargas was "celebrating and empowering women rather than exploiting them".

 In the 1960s, he moved back to Berlin.
 He was a photojournalist for the German magazine Der Spiegel for the Eichmann Trial in Israel.

 In 1984, Bernard became the first still photographer to be honored by the Academy of Motion Picture Arts and Sciences with a 50-year retrospective of his work.
 In 1999, his photo "Marilyn in White" of Monroe in her wind-blown dress from the movie The Seven Year Itch (1955) was selected as the "Symbol of the Century" by the Museum of Modern Art in New York.
 The same photograph was also chosen by the International Center of Photography as one of the "20 Unforgettable Photographs".

 In the 1980s Bernard was living in Palm Springs and writing his memoirs.
 He died of cancer on June 3, 1987, at the age 75 in Los Angeles, California.

-Bruno of Hollywood, NYC

-Tony Bruno signed his work: "Bruno of Hollywood, NYC".